BenRogersWPG/WebSearch/README.md

 - **NEW** Type a search manually (no longer requires you to select the text first) into the search bar
 - Keyboard shortcut to perform a quick search ```Alt + ` ```
 - Simple and clean Command Pallete and context menu entries
+- JSON snippet to help you customize your default search engines
 - Great for testing SEO and web development projects
 - Extension Settings for your own customizations (choose literally any website with a search feature)
 ![Add any site you wish as a search engine](images/web-search-add-any-site.gif)